 Table 1 shows an actual training method to increase the muscles ability to develop maximum power:

 If you can stand more than four to five repetitions per series, this is a good sign that you can increase the load somewhat.
-Want to get good results, you should exercise at least three times a week, those who place great emphasis on this method of training days are usually between 4 to 6 times a week.
+When you want to get good results, you should exercise at least three times a week.
+Those who place great emphasis on this method of training, days are usually between 4 to 6 times a week.
 Remember however that it is necessary to give the different muscle groups enough rest between workouts.
-Furthermore you need to find exercises that “hit” the muscles of the various sports demands.
+Furthermore, you need to find exercises that “hit” the muscles of the various sports demands.
 There is this thing called specifications or requirements analysis.

 If you are strong enough and have a good lifting technique, you can vary any of these fitness models in the bench press and squat.